tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/internships.md

     ```
 5. Save the file.

-6. Run `yard preview` on the terminal to see the changes made in your local environment.
+6. Run `yarn dev` on the terminal to see the changes made in your local environment.

 **After completing the above steps, the Internship Companies card looks like this:**